danielcorin/blog/content/posts/2018/2018-04-06-go-context.md

     - go
 ---

 The use of `context` in Go can help you pass metadata through your program with helpful, related information about a call.
-Let's build an example where we set a context key called `"stack"` which keeps a history of the function names called over the lifetime of the context.
+Let's build an example where we set a context key, "stack", which keeps a history of the function names called over the lifetime of the context.
 As we pass the context object through a few layers of functions, we'll append the name of the function to the value of the context key `"stack"`.

 {{< highlight go >}}
 package main